rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 **DX/UX**: You create an end-to-end implementation which allows you to provide the user with feedback beyond forms (e.g. 401, 404 status codes).
 Often feedback from erroneous operations is an afterthought, but it is crucial for the user experience.

-**Public APIs**: Structured and thought-out feedback (field errors, authorization errors, ...) from the server allows you to provide a consistent public API for any client to interact with your application.
+**Public APIs**: Structured feedback (field errors, authorization errors, ...) from the server allows you to provide a consistent public API for any client to interact with your application.

 **Reusability**: You can use the same schema validation for the server and the client.
 This way you can ensure that the validation rules are consistent across the stack and for other clients like mobile or desktop applications.